Git-Going-With-Git/Data-Fridays-Presentation/presentation.md

 - Git cannot resolve conflicts that arise during collaboration
 - If your workflow is convoluted, then it will be hard to collaborate
 - If your project structure is unorganized, then it will be hard to collaborate

 ---
+# Git is Awesome

+- It's usfeul

+---